feups/devbox/README.md

 vagrant provision --provision-with ssh-keys
 ```

-## Customization

-You can add some specific configuration by editing `/etc/nixos/local-configuration.nix`.
-This file is never overridden by a call for provisioning.
-For instance if you want to install the `geany` package, just uncomment the adhoc line.

 ## Import your ssh private/public keys

 Before provisioning, create a directory `ssh-keys` on the host (where the `Vagrantfile` sits) and place all your keys in it.